kissgyorgy/my-stars/README.md

 ## TypeScript

+- [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
+AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
+Privacy first, open-source, customizable and ready to use.
+- [stan-smith/FossFLOW](https://github.com/stan-smith/FossFLOW) - Make beautiful isometric infrastructure diagrams
+- [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [lucide-icons/lucide](https://github.com/lucide-icons/lucide) - Beautiful & consistent icon toolkit made by the community.
 Open-source project and a fork of Feather Icons.
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [stravu/crystal](https://github.com/stravu/crystal) - An IVE: Integrated Vibe Environment